-If you receive financial aid, federal regulations require that you meet federal academic progress standards while taking courses toward a degree or certificate program.
-This policy applies to all terms of enrollment, even if you didn’t receive federal aid.
-Your progress is measured by your cumulative grade point average, percentage of credits successfully completed, and the time it takes you to complete your program.
-To make sure you’re on track, we check your progress at the end of the fall and spring semesters.
+To be eligible for Federal Student Aid funds, the Federal Department of Education requires students make satisfactory academic progress while taking courses toward a degree or certificate program.
+The College must also have a reasonable policy for monitoring academic progress, which applies to all terms of enrollment.
+Academic progress is measured by cumulative grade point average, percentage of credits successfully completed, and the time it takes to complete your program.
+Academic progress is checked at the end of each semester (fall, spring, and summer).

-- Withdrawals, Incompletes, Audits and Repeat Courses: Withdrawals, Incompletes and Audits do not count as a passing grade.
-These grades are counted in attempted credits.
-Once an Incomplete grade has been changed to a passing grade, your progress can be recalculated upon written request.
-Repeated coursework is also counted as attempted credits, with all grades related to this repeated coursework included in your financial aid GPA calculation.
+Incomplete and audited courses do not count as a passing grade.
+These courses are counted in attempted credits.
+Once an Incomplete grade has been changed to a passing grade, academic progress can be recalculated upon written request.
+Audited courses do not earn academic credit and are not eligible for financial aid payment.
+As such, they are not evaluated in the review of the student's satisfactory academic progress.
+Repeated coursework is also counted as attempted credits.

 Once you complete all the requirements for your program, you can no longer receive financial aid unless you enter a new degree program.
 You may apply for financial aid for the completion of two associate degree programs.
 All applicable courses in the completed program will count as part of the 150% attempted credits in your second degree program.